han-wang-lab/han-wang-lab.github.io/team/xudong_song.md

 My current works mainly explore deep learning algorithms for semantic and instance segmentation tasks in images and videos.

 ### Education
+- BSc in Animal Science, Henan University of Science and Technology
-- BSc, Computer Science, University of Science, VNU-HCM (2020)
+- BSc in Computer Science and Technology, Henan University of Science and Technology
+- MSc in Animal Husbandry, Guangxi University
+- Ph.D. in Biomedical Engineering, Hainan University